-1.1 To present to River Tees Port Health Authority (RTPHA) the Constitution for annual approval.

-2.1 The Authority's Constitution is reviewed annually and when any significant amendments are required to ensure the effective and lawful operation of RTPHA.
+- 1.1 It is recommended that the Constitution of River Tees Port Health Authority 2021 is approved by members. - What part of the Corporate Plan does this report deliver and how, and what options have been considered? - 2.1 The Authority's Constitution is reviewed annually and when any significant amendments are required to ensure the effective and lawful operation of RTPHA.

-The document has been reviewed and Members are informed that there have been no updates.
+The document has been reviewed and Members are informed that there have been updates to staff and management responsibilities.
+All relevant legislation has been checked and updated as required.